Muni Long

-Priscilla Renea Hamilton (born September 14, 1988), known professionally as Muni Long (pronounced "money long"), is an American singer and songwriter.
-In 2023, she won the Grammy award for Best R&B Performance for her single “Hrs & Hrs.”
-Under her birth name, her solo debut studio album, Jukebox, was released through Capitol Records in 2009.
-She then spent the following decade co-writing songs for other recording artists, including the singles "California King Bed" by Rihanna, "Worth It" by Fifth Harmony, "Love So Soft" by Kelly Clarkson, "Imagine" by Ariana Grande, and the global chart-topper "Timber" by Pitbull featuring Kesha.
+Priscilla Renea Hamilton (born September 14, 1988), known professionally as Muni Long (pronounced "money long”; formerly known as Priscilla Renea), is an American singer and songwriter from Gifford, Florida.
+Under her birth name, she signed with Capitol Records to release her debut studio album Jukebox (2009), which was met with positive critical reception despite limited commercial attention.
+She then spent the following decade co-writing songs for other artists, namely the singles "Promise This" by Cheryl, "California King Bed" by Rihanna, "Worth It" by Fifth Harmony, "Love So Soft" by Kelly Clarkson, "Imagine" by Ariana Grande, "Who Says" by Selena Gomez & the Scene, and the global hit "Timber" by Pitbull.

-Returning to her career as a solo artist, her second studio album, Coloured (2018), was released via Thirty Tigers and Sony Music, and saw Hamilton exploring Americana and country soul genres.
-After adopting the stage name Muni Long, she experienced major commercial success as an independent artist with the single "Hrs and Hrs", which reached the top 20 on the Billboard Hot 100; ultimately leading her to sign a record deal with Def Jam Recordings.
+She returned to her recording career in 2018, and released her second studio album, Coloured, independently in June of that year.
+She adopted the stage name Muni Long the following year, and saw a commercial breakthrough with her 2021 single "Hrs and Hrs".
+A sleeper hit, the song peaked within the top 20 of the Billboard Hot 100, led her to sign with Def Jam Recordings, and won Best R&B Performance at the 65th Annual Grammy Awards.
+Furthermore, it served as lead single for her third album, Public Displays of Affection: The Album (2022), which entered the Billboard 200.
+Her 2023 single, "Made for Me", was met with similar success and also peaked within the Billboard Hot 100's top 20; it preceded her fourth album, Revenge (2024), which was nominated for Best R&B Album at the 67th Annual Grammy Awards.

-In 2023, she won the Grammy Award for Best R&B Performance for "Hrs and Hrs".
 She has received three other Grammy Award nominations throughout her career, including for Best New Artist, Best R&B Song ("Hrs & Hrs"), and a nomination for Album of the Year through her work on Back of My Mind (2021) by H.E.R.

 Early life

-Priscilla Renea Hamilton was born in 1988 on her grandparents' farm in Indian River County's rural Gifford neighborhood west of Vero Beach, Florida, and graduated from Vero Beach High School in 2006.
+Priscilla Renea Hamilton was born on September 14, 1988 on her grandparents' farm in Indian River County's rural Gifford neighborhood west of Vero Beach, Florida, and graduated from Vero Beach High School in 2006.
 Her father was a member of the Navy.
-She has stated she began singing at age two but was not comfortable with singing around people until she was older.
-She later stumbled upon YouTube and began posting videos of her singing in her room.
+She has stated she began singing at age two but was uncomfortable singing around people until she was older.
+She also was a part of a church's choir.
+She later stumbled upon YouTube and began posting videos of herself singing in her room.
 Her first video was a rendition of "Cry Me a River" she submitted to a contest whose winner would sing with Justin Timberlake at the Grammy Awards, albeit she did not win.
-She recorded videos of herself singing the dictionary, and made her own songs independently.
+She recorded videos of herself singing the dictionary and made her own songs independently.
 Her channel eventually received over 30,000 subscriptions and she was given the opportunity to participate in MTV's Say What?
 Karaoke.